matplotlib/matplotlib/INSTALL.rst

 for how to set up a build environment.

-Since there is no canonical Windows package manager, the methods for building FreeType and zlib from source code are documented as a build script at `matplotlib-winbuild <https://github.com/jbmohler/matplotlib-winbuild>`_.
+Since there is no canonical Windows package manager, the methods for building FreeType from source code are documented as a build script at `matplotlib-winbuild <https://github.com/jbmohler/matplotlib-winbuild>`_.

 There are a few possibilities to build Matplotlib on Windows: